vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 [LlamaCppTextGenerationModel API](/api/classes/LlamaCppTextGenerationModel)

 Consider [mapping the prompt to the prompt format](#prompt-formats) that your model was trained on.
-For models that take text input, you can first map the prompt to a simpler format using `.withTextPrompt()`.

 ```ts
 import { LlamaCppTextGenerationModel, generateText } from "modelfusion";